VikashhAdaikalavan/Digit-Recogniser/README.md

 Simple KNN to do digit classification for digits from 0 to 9 using scikit learn library in python Dataset used from kaggle
-Make sure to enter handwritten data in form of black pen in white background
+Make sure to enter handwritten data in form of black pen in white background A directory with some images for testing has been provided